mck231/Twitter-Api-Writeup/README.md

-# Twitter-Api-Writeup
-A write up of how I got the Twitter API to get data

 # Twitter API v2 Node.js Example

 This example demonstrates how to use the Twitter API v2 with Node.js.
 Follow the steps below to set up your environment and execute the code.